 The TNNT2 and TNNI3 genes provide instructions for making cardiac troponin T and cardiac troponin I, respectively, which are two of the three proteins that make up the troponin protein complex found in cardiac muscle cells.
 The troponin complex associates with the thin filament of sarcomeres.
 It controls muscle contraction and relaxation by regulating the interaction of the thick and thin filaments.

-This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Familial hypertrophic cardiomyopathy is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Rarely, both copies of the gene are altered, leading to more severe signs and symptoms.

 In most cases, an affected person has one parent with the condition.